top of page

 Research Fellow

-Anthony has been a member of the Taylor lab team for over 20 years and has made major contributions to the lab’s research on mitosis and the cell cycle.
-He has extensive expertise in the characterisation of small-molecule inhibitors and in the use microscopy approaches to study mitosis and chromosome instability.
-He is currently using patient-derived HGSOC ex vivo cultures to evaluate the role of ABC transporter and pro-survival protein family members in paclitaxel sensitivity
+Anthony has been a member of the Taylor lab team since 1999 and has made major contributions to the lab’s research on mitosis and the cell cycle.
+He has extensive expertise in the characterisation of small-molecule inhibitors and in the use of microscopy approaches to study mitosis and chromosome instability.
+He is currently using patient-derived HGSOC ex vivo cultures to evaluate paclitaxel sensitivity

 Louisa.JPG